Adeebul Hasan Rizvi

-Syed Adeebul Hasan Rizvi (also spelled: Adibul Hasan Rizvi) is a Pakistani philanthropist, doctor, Renal transplant surgeon and founder of the Sindh Institute of Urology and Transplantation (SIUT), the largest kidney transplant centre in Pakistan.
+Adeebul Hasan Rizvi (born 11 September 1938) is a Pakistani philanthropist, doctor, renal transplant surgeon and founder of the Sindh Institute of Urology and Transplantation (SIUT), the largest kidney transplant centre in Pakistan.
 This institute is affiliated with the nearby Civil Hospital, Karachi.

 Early life and career

 Rizvi was born on 11 September 1938 in a small village Kalanpur in Jaunpur district, Uttar Pradesh, British India.
 He graduated from Dow Medical College in Karachi, Pakistan in 1968.
 Thereafter he went to UK to pursue his postgraduate training.
 After finishing his studies there, he returned to Pakistan.
 "In those days most people returned from the UK with cars, but guess what, Dr. Rizvi returned with a container full of medical equipment".

 While living in the UK, Rizvi was inspired by the National Health Service and decided to try that idea in Pakistan.
 Rizvi set up an eight-bed urology ward at the Civil Hospital, Karachi in 1970.

-SIUT started as an eight-bed ward at Civil Hospital, Karachi, and has grown to be Pakistan's leading & largest Urology and Transplantation Institute with branches (satellite centers) spreading from Kathore near Karachi to far North in Azad Kashmir.
+SIUT started as an eight-bed ward at Civil Hospital, Karachi, and has grown to be Pakistan's leading and largest urology and transplantation institute with branches (satellite centers) spreading from Kathore near Karachi to far North in Azad Kashmir.

 Rizvi is the president of the Transplant Society of Pakistan.
 In 2003, Rizvi led a team of SIUT surgeons that performed the first successful liver transplant on an infant in Pakistan.

 In 2001, police arrested "a gang that was planning to murder" Rizvi.